Denianie/Predict-Taxi-Fares-with-Random-Forest/README.md

 2. **Install Dependencies:** Install the necessary libraries and dependencies as listed in `requirements.txt`.
 3. **Run the Notebooks:** Run the Jupyter notebooks in order to understand the data analysis, preprocessing, model building, and evaluation steps.

-## Contributing 🤝

-We welcome contributions!
-Please read `CONTRIBUTING.md` for details on how to contribute to this project.

 ## Contact 📧

 If you have any questions or feedback, feel free to reach out.
 We'd love to hear from you!